 Identifying a need for early childhood educators to collaborate and support teachers’ professional development, Mary Beth founded The Early Childhood Professional Association (TECPA) in April 2001.
 TECPA provides professional development training to teachers and administrators in Natick, Needham, and Westwood.

 Recently, Ms. Tobin was nominated for the Needham High School Distinguished Career Award.

 Ms. Tobin’s article, “The 360° Evaluation in an Educational Setting“, was published in Child Care Information Exchange, as well as in Exchange EveryDay, an online publication with a worldwide subscription of 85,000.

-In addition to her role as an educator, Ms. Tobin is a wife, mother of four and grandmother of five.
+In addition to her role as an educator, Ms. Tobin is a wife, mother of four and grandmother of eight.
 Ms. Tobin considers educating children and inspiring professionals to be her life’s work.